jxm262/xchange.js/README.md

 xchange.js  [![Build Status](https://travis-ci.org/jxm262/xchange.js.svg?branch=master)](https://travis-ci.org/jxm262/xchange.js)
 ==========

-Note!!
-This is highly in the Alpha stage.
+Please be careful, this module is still in the Alpha stage.

-Bitcoin and Altcoin spot price  api.
-Aggregates different exchanges api's into a convenient wrapper.
+Aggregates different Bitcoin exchanges api's into a convenient wrapper.

-To use, just import the module and provide your own callback to the ticker function for a given exchange.
+To use just import the module and provide your own callback to the ticker function for a given exchange.

-Usage
+Code example
 =======
 ```
 //Example print the spot price from bitfinex